matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 Access-Control-Expose-Headers: ETag,Location,X-Max-Bytes
 ```

+These headers are different from the ones currently specified in the [spec](https://spec.matrix.org/v1.4/client-server-api/#web-browser-clients).

 ### Choice of server

 Ultimately it will be up to the Matrix client implementation to decide which rendezvous server to use.